caycefischer/webcraft/primer/docs.markdown

 ### 2.2 Core Typography [⚓](#core-typography){: .anchor} {: .hN .gamma #core-typography}

 In my opinion, typography is without doubt the most detailed, even _arcane_, aspect of CSS.
 Fittingly, this is the largest and most intricate section of the Primer stylesheet.
-This document will touch briefly on matters of typographic scale & vertical rhythm; detailed articles and tutorials may be found in the [Journal]({{ site.baseurl }}/journal) and [Pattern Library]({{ site.url }}/patterns).
+This document will touch briefly on matters of typographic scale & vertical rhythm; in the future, detailed articles and tutorials may be found in the [Journal]({{ site.baseurl }}/journal) and [Pattern Library]({{ site.url }}/patterns).

 I owe tremendous thanks and credit to Harry Roberts ([@csswizardry](http://twitter.com/csswizardry)), whose work was instrumental in designing the core typography of this Primer.
 His writing comes **highly recommended**: